rilldata/rill/docs/docs/concepts/developerVsCloud.md

  After selecting a specific project, they will be direct to a list of dashboards.
-The consumer will not have access to make any modifications to the dataset or sources.
+The dashboard consumer will not have access to make any modifications to the dataset or sources.
 Instead, they are given a few different features such as, alerts, status, Shareable Public URLs, see[ Explore section](../explore/dashboard-101.md) for more features.

 <img src = '/img/concepts/rcvsrd/Rill-cloud.png' class='rounded-gif' />